 The photo etching process is one of the preferred methods for producing thin metal parts with simple or complex designs that many of these technological products require.

-This subtractive process, also known as photochemical machining, chemical milling, chemical etching, and photochemical etching, is a multi-step operation.
+This subtractive process, also known as chemical etching, and photo chemical etching, is a multi-step operation.

 Upon receiving a file with the part dimensions, the design engineer's job is to determine how many pieces will fit on the metal sheet.
 The more pieces per sheet, the lower the cost.
 Part tolerances and metal thickness are necessary factors to consider when determining sheet size.

 For example, thicker material and tighter tolerances will require a smaller metal sheet yielding fewer pieces.
 Conversely, thinner metal with an extended range of tolerances will increase sheet size and part pieces.

 Other compensating etch factors taken into consideration is the variation of hole sizes.
 Depending on the size, the photo tooling will differ slightly from the original design to allow for lateral etching adjustments necessary in manufacturing holes to the exact dimensions of the CAD design.

 There are limiting factors as well.
 Slot to bar ratios cannot be less than the required material thickness.
 However, bars can be thinner than the metal thickness and slots can be wider.
 The same principle applies to holes to bar ratios.